-Students are responsible for the textbooks, library books and other school supplies, such as calculators and templates that they use and borrow.
+Students are responsible for the textbooks, library books and other school supplies, such as calculators, templates, and computers that they use and borrow.
 Proper care should be used at all times.
 Students will be charged a fine or replacement cost for lost or damaged books and supplies.